Scaffolding Encyclopedia

 Source: www.rmcspl.co.za

-They’re used to distribute weight and support the vertical scaffolding poles known as standards.
+Base plates (also called sole plates) are the load-bearing foundations of a scaffold — flat steel plates that distribute the structure’s weight evenly and support the vertical poles known as standards.
 Connecting the base plates to standards ensures a strong scaffolding foundation.

 Base jacks are usually made out of steel and are adjustable to various lengths.
 The adjustments are made based on the amount of weight it needs to bear.
 They can also be made in a variety of configurations, such as swivels that adjust to sloped ground.